METHADONE 10MG/ML SOLUTION FOR INJECTION

 Methadone.
 You must not drive or use machines until you are told that you can do so by your doctor.

 The medicine can affect your ability to drive as it may make you sleepy or dizzy.

-Do not drive while taking this medicine until you know how it affects you.
+Do not drive while using this medicine until you know how it affects you

-o You have taken it according to the instructions given by the prescriber or in the
+o You have used it according to the instructions given by the prescriber or in the

 o It was not affecting your ability to drive safely